A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: The Proof of Proposition 1.2.

 Thus,

 Condition 3 is checked.

 Conditions 4 and 5 are obvious.

 {\it Acknowledgements.} An essential part of this work was done at the Mathematisches Forschungsinstitut Oberwolfach, where the authors enjoyed their participation in the program ``Research in Pairs''.
 They are thankful to the Mathematisches Forschungsinstitut for kind hospitality and the Volkswagen--Stiftung for support of their stay at Oberwolfach.
-The research of the first author (P.B.) was supported in part by the National Science Foundation, Grants No. DMS--9623214 and DMS--9970625, and this support is gratefully acknowledged.
+The research of the first author (P.B.) was supported in part by the National Science Foundation, Grant No. DMS--1565602, the research of the second author was supported by the Hungarian Foundation NKFI--EPR No. K-125569.
+These supports are gratefully acknowledged.